 BJWSA has always been committed to sustainable practices for our facilities and operations.
 In 2020, we formed an ad hoc committee of our board of directors and staff liaison Director of Technology & Innovation Tricia Kilgore, P.E.
 The purpose of this group is to expand on current initiatives, develop new avenues and to infuse our internal culture with an appreciation for sustainable practices.

-Please take a moment to read through Beaufort-Jasper Water & Sewer Authority’s inaugural 2021 Sustainability Report:
+Please take a moment to read through Beaufort-Jasper Water & Sewer Authority’s 2022 Sustainability Report:

 BJWSA Sustainability initiatives: